 Ok, some people will disagree with me saying that to really visit Rome, you would need 5 days, but being honest with you guys, I visited Rome in 3 days and it was more than enough for me.
 I managed to visit all tourist points, all points of interest in this period.

 Rome has a lot of history hidden in all corners of the city.
-But for this 3 days tour in Rome, we gonna focus on the area inside the Aurelian Wall, which is considered the central area of the city and where most of the important points are.
+But for this guide of what to do in Rome in 3 for beginners, we gonna focus on the area inside the Aurelian Wall, which is considered the central area of the city and where most of the important points are.

 3 days in Rome for Beginners